 For many years, I’ve wished to find within myself an everlasting love, the kind of love that doesn’t retreat so easily or have an army of defenses protecting its perceived vulnerability – the kind of love that has more than enough to give, and doesn’t decide who’s worthy or when….
 Perhaps the greatest yearning is also the biggest challenge.

 I can’t imagine anyone better for me than Chris to walk the path of marriage.
-This partnership continues to deepen our growth and connection.
-While fostering fulfillment is a shared responsibility, it is my job to find inner peace, for the keys to creating more contentment are found in my own hands.
+This partnership continues to make us grow in ways I never expected.
+Being happy and fostering fulfillment is ultimately my responsibility – for the keys to creating more contentment are always found in my own hands.

 “If we are to have true peace in this world, each of us must find it in ourselves first.” –Daily Om